 Marijuana use and abuse directly affect a person’s mental health, and leaving one’s use of marijuana unaddressed can develop into intense mental health disorders.
 Generalized anxiety disorder (GAD), bipolar disorder (BD), depression, and various other mood and personality disorders are all possible as a result of marijuana addiction and require dedicated, professional treatment to address.

-Between developing life skills, setting achievable goals, and developing interpersonal skills to reconnect and communicate with loved ones, Redpoint’s unique approach to each client journey allows us to create a personalized plan for you today.
+Between developing life skills, setting achievable goals, and developing interpersonal skills to reconnect and communicate with loved ones, The Redpoint Center’s unique approach to each client journey allows us to create a personalized plan for you today.

 program or would like to speak with an Admissions Coordinator, please call (303) 647-3768 or text us now.